The City's primary school is Sir John Cass's Foundation Primary School.

 For more information see The City Academy, Hackney website.

-The City Academy, Islington is a school and sixth form for boys and girls ages 11-18 years sponsored jointly by the City of London Corporation and KPMG, and was judged ‘Outstanding’ by Ofsted in January 2012.
-It opened in September 2009 in a purpose built, state-of-the-art building which includes many sustainable features, where students can learn in an enjoyable environment and excel academically as well as personally.
+The City of London Academy, Islington is a school and sixth form for boys and girls ages 11-19 years sponsored jointly by the City of London Corporation and City University, London and was judged good by Ofsted in November 2012.
+It opened in 2008 as an Academy and moved into a purpose built, state-of-the-art building in 2010 which includes many sustainable features, where students can learn, in an enjoyable environment and excel academically as well as personally.
 It provides a high quality education for young people in a secure, supportive environment, raising their aspirations and standards of educational achievement, and building positive partnerships with local people and organisations.
-The Academy has specialisms in business and financial services, supported by the expertise and business links of the sponsors.

 London N1 8PQ

 For more information about see The City of London Academy, Islington website.